mithileshbhumca/CurrencyConReactNative/README.md

 - **1. Conversion Screene** :

 Allows users to input an amount and select a country from a dropdown.
-Converts the input amount based on the latest exchange rates fetched via the ExchangeRate API.
+Converts the input amount based on the latest exchange rates fetched via the ExchangeRate API (https://v6.exchangerate-api.com).
 Displays the converted amount dynamically after clicking the "Convert" button.
 Pre-fills the amount and country when navigated from the History Screen.
 Automatically hides the converted amount field if pre-filled data is being used.